-Students gradually acquire knowledge and develop understanding of:
+Students acquire knowledge and understanding of:

-- $\circ~$ a substantial number of authors and texts from different periods of literary history, both English and American; - the character and conventions of principal literary genres (poetry, drama, fiction); - the various contexts (historical, social, cultural) within which texts are produced and interpreted; - o the history and development of the English language; - the various functions of language including social and cultural; - o key critical and theoretical approaches to language and literature; - knowledge of the cultural and historical contexts which shaped the authors and texts studied.
+- o a substantial number of authors and texts from different periods of literary history, both English and American; - o the character and conventions of principal literary genres (poetry, drama, fiction); - the various contexts (historical, social, cultural) within which texts are produced, used and interpreted; - the history and development of the English language; - the various functions of language including social and cultural; - the multi-faceted nature of the discipline, and of its complex relationship to other disciplines and forms of knowledge; - o key critical and theoretical approaches to language and literature; - knowledge of the cultural and historical contexts which shaped the authors and texts studied. - o the theoretical and practical approaches to language learning.